MartynAllen/RubiksSimulator/README.md

 # How to build the simulator

 1. Clone the GitHub repository either online or through command line.
-2. Over HTTPS: $ git clone https://github.com/MartynAllen/RubiksSimulator.git
+2. Over HTTPS: **$ git clone https://github.com/MartynAllen/RubiksSimulator.git**
-3. Over SSH
+3. On Windows: Navigate the terminal to the file of path of the cloned repository from step 2, then run using **py RubiksSimulator.py**
+4. On Mac: Navigate to the file path of the respository and type the following in the terminal: **python3 RubiksSimulator.py**

 # How to use the simulator